mono-ball/MonoBall/docs/testing/KNOWN-ISSUES.md

 **Impact**: Some links don't work yet, but documentation is otherwise complete

 **Description**:
-Several documentation files contain placeholder links to `pokesharp.dev` and Discord channels that may not exist yet.
+Several documentation files contain placeholder links to `MonoBall Framework.dev` and Discord channels that may not exist yet.

 **Affected Files**:
 - `/docs/api/ModAPI.md` - External site links